If you are looking to appraise a business, you have two basic choices:

 - Doing your business appraisal yourself.

-Business appraisers charge by the hour, with average hourly fees being $250 to $300.
-A professionally done business appraisal takes around 20 hours or more to complete.
-You will receive a business appraisal report detailing the work done and business valuation results expressed as the professional’s opinion of business value.
+Business appraisers charge by the hour, with average hourly fees being around $300 and up.
+And a professionally done business appraisal takes around 20 hours or more to complete.
+As a result, you receive a business appraisal report detailing the work done and business valuation results expressed as the professional’s opinion of business value.

 If you do the math, a professionally prepared business appraisal will set you back $5,000 or more.

-Most business appraisals are done on a “limited scope” basis.
+Most business appraisals follow the “limited scope” basis.
 This means that the business appraiser accepts your company’s financial statements and operational data as true and accurate.
 Typically, no site visits are involved.

 If you need a full scope, comprehensive business valuation, the business appraiser will audit the financials, review the business operating and marketing documents and conduct extensive site visits.
 The costs of such a business appraisal can easily run upwards of $30,000.